VeryGoodOpenSource/very_good_cli/README.md

 ![Very Good Create][very_good_create]

-**❗ Note: Very Good Core uses null safety, so be sure to use the beta channel.**
+**❗ Note: Very Good Core uses null safety so be sure to use the beta channel.**

 ```sh
 $ flutter channel beta